Types of Summer Academic Programs

 This page of the Student Education Programs (SEP) directory provides general information about different types of summer programs that are available for students.
 It is always recommended that students and parents directly contact representatives of organizations or colleges that sponsor summer program to find more specific information, which includes information about safety & supervision procedures.

 It is important to note that the SEP Summer Educational Program directory is for informational purposes only.
 The information about summer programs and camps included on this directory is subject to change at any time.
 It should not be assumed that the sponsor of this directory verifies the information that is contained on the external websites of the summer programs and camps that are included in the directory.
 This directory is not the official website for any summer program or camp.

 Summer Programs – Organizations

 Description: These programs are run by organizations and are designed to offer students a variety of enrichment opportunities during the summer.
-A number of these programs have a long history of providing valuable summer learning experiences and enable students to explore topics of interest.
-In addition, some organizations sponsoring the programs work in conjunction with colleges and universities.
-These programs typically offer a wide variety of high interest programs for students.
+Some organizations work in conjunction with colleges and universities.
 It is recommended that students and parents directly contact representatives to find out more about the organizations, the summer program options that are available, and the safety & supervision procedures.

 Summer Programs – Colleges and Universities